 About Me

 I am a professor of philosophy at the University of Southern California.
-My research interests have ranged widely across areas of philosophy that are in some way connected with metaethics, including topics in epistemology, metaphysics, normative ethics, practical reason, and the philosophy of language, and I have also published on the history of ethics.
+My research interests have ranged widely across philosophy, including topics in epistemology, metaphysics, ethics, the philosophy of language, and the history of ethics.

 My current work largely concerns what it is to be a person, and how our answer to that question can help us to understand and navigate interpersonal relationships and interpersonal conflict, as well as the applications of these ideas to other topics in philosophy.
-I am also especially interested in contributing toward establishing the philosophy of conflict as a central and organizing area of philosophical concern.
+I am also especially interested in building the philosophy of conflict into the field that it deserves to be in its own right.

 Before turning my attention to philosophy full-time, I pursued undergraduate majors at Carleton College in each of philosophy, mathematics, and economics - what I think of as the most methodologically self-conscious fields in each of the humanities, natural sciences, and social sciences.
 I still try to bring self-consciousness about methodology to every topic that I tackle in my work.